 International student funding advice

-A good way to start exploring your funding options is to speak to staff in your subject area to find out how previous students have financed their studies.
+A good way for you to start exploring your master’s funding options is to ask staff in your subject area for advice on how previous international students have financed their studies.

 Before you start your search for funding you should consider the following:

-- The application process for funding opportunities can start very early in the admissions cycle so you should start looking for funding opportunities 12-18 months before you intend studying
+- The application process for funding opportunities can start very early in the admissions cycle, so you should start looking for funding opportunities 12 to 18 months before you intend studying.

-Search our funding opportunities database to find which awards you are eligible to apply for.
-The database contains details of the major international student award schemes offered by the British government and other organisations, as well as a number of awards offered by the University and its Faculties and Schools.
+Our funding opportunities database contains details of the major international student award schemes offered by the British government and other organisations, as well as a number of awards offered by the University and its Faculties and Schools.